johnmgrimm/multicurrency-rai-chrome-extension/README.md

 ## Notes

 Node v15+ is required for `replaceAll()` to work as expected in tests (https://tekloon.medium.com/how-to-fix-replaceall-is-not-a-function-in-node-js-caf459e00abf).
-Make sure that your are using the right version of the NodeJS.
+Make sure that you are using the right version of the NodeJS.
 You may use NVM to run multiple Node versions https://github.com/nvm-sh/nvm

 ## Possible improvements